DETAILED ACTION

 Claims 1-16 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Regarding Claim 1, the recitation of “…a memory storing one or more programs, which when executed, cause the processor to: detect whether a predetermined reference indicating a possibility of frosting in the second heat exchanger is satisfied while the second heat exchanger is functioning as an evaporator, and to control a temperature of the refrigerant flowing through the second heat exchanger such that the second heat exchanger will have a temperature at which frosting does not occur in the second heat exchanger, when the processor detects that the predetermined reference is satisfied,” renders the claim unclear.
+Regarding Claim 1, the recitation of “…a memory storing one or more programs, which when executed, cause the processor to: detect whether a predetermined reference indicating a possibility of frosting in the second heat exchanger is satisfied based on at least one parameter relating to a state of the second heat exchanger while the second heat exchanger is functioning as an evaporator, increase a temperature of the refrigerant flowing through the second heat exchanger to prevent frosting in the second heat exchanger, when the processor detects that the predetermined reference is satisfied based on at least one parameter relating to a state of the second heat exchanger,” renders the claim unclear.

 For example, when claims merely recite a description of a problem to be solved or a function or result achieved by the invention, the boundaries of the claim scope may be unclear without reciting the particular structure, materials or steps that accomplish the function or achieve the result.
 Therefore, all means or methods of resolving the problem may be encompassed by the claim.

-In this instance, the claim does not recite the particular structure or steps that accomplish the function of “detecting” or the function of “controlling”.
+In this instance, the claim does not recite the particular structure or steps that accomplish the function of “detecting” or the function of “increasing”.

 Thus, one skilled in the art would not necessarily have the ability to ascertain the metes and bounds of the particular claim limitation.